Authentication

 |---|---|---|

-401 | unauthorized | No API key provided or invalid key |
+401 | unauthorized | No API key provided, invalid key, or missing Bearer prefix |

 403 | forbidden | API key doesn't have access to this resource |